Cycloserine: Economics

 In the U.S., the price of cycloserine increased from $500 for 30 pills to $10,800 in 2015 after the Chao Center for Industrial Pharmacy and Contract Manufacturing changed ownership to Rodelis Therapeutics in August 2015.

 The price increase was rescinded after the previous owner, the Purdue University Research Foundation, which retained "oversight of the manufacturing operation" intervened and Rodelis returned the drug to an NGO of Purdue University.
 The foundation now will charge $1,050 for 30 capsules, twice what it charged before".
 Eli Lilly has been criticised for not ensuring that the philanthropic initiative continued.
 Due to US antitrust laws, however, no company may control the price of a product after it is outlicensed.

 In 2015, the cost in the United States was increased to a month and then decreased to per month.

 Research

 Psychiatric disorders

 A 2015 Cochrane review found no evidence of benefit in anxiety disorders as of 2015.
 Another review found preliminary evidence of benefit.
 Evidence for use in addiction is tentative but also unclear.

 Reviews in 2016-17 found that cycloserine produced a small improvement in cognitive behavioral therapy for anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder, and had potential for use as a therapy in psychiatric diseases.
+Adding D-cycloserine to exposure therapy did not improve results over exposure therapy alone in a 2025 meta-analysis of children and teenagers with OCD.

+Recent research has investigated the use of cycloserine for augmentation of transcranial magnetic stimulation in the treatment of depression, based on its putative effects as a neuroplastogen.
+Preliminary studies have found adding cycloserine improves response and remission rates compared to rTMS alone.